A1exLemesios/node-server/README.md

   - **Windows:** Right-click on `cmd` and click *Run as Administrator* to launch `cmd` using Administrator rights.

-### 3. Clone the project and get into the cloned project's folder:
+### 3. Clone or "download" the project on your computer and get into the cloned project's folder:

 ```bash
 $ git clone https://github.com/nicholaswmin/node-server.git